nikolai-kramskoy/project-calculator-backend/README.md

 - Improve OpenAPI docs (like describing that at project's creation other related entities are created)
 - Make more unit-tests to cover more lines of code and branches
+- Add volumes and secrets to Docker setup